by Jayne Cravens

 Also see

-I am always interested in networking with other professionals
+I am always interested in networking with other professionals and

-relief and development in areas similar to my own experience and
+and development in areas similar to my own experience and

 interest.
 If you are working or studying in initiatives that

-relate to the subjects of the resources I've listed above, I would love to hear from you,
+relate to the subjects of the resources I've listed above, I would love to hear from you, or

-or interact with me via any
+interact with me via any social

-will be working in Afghanistan
+working in Afghanistan or any

-particularly religiously-conservative, feel free to write me for advice.
+religiously-conservative, feel free to write me for advice.

 If you want to work or volunteer abroad, see this detailed advice and